LuisJG8/LuisJG8/README.md

 - Improving LLM-assisted extraction and data validation pipelines
 - Contributing to Metaflow and open-source tooling for reproducible ML
 - I like to give presentations about Machine Learning and Distributed Systems (https://www.linkedin.com/feed/update/urn:li:activity:7409734941015502848/).
-- Member of the Miami Snowflake User Group

-- You can find all my AWS certifications here: https://www.credly.com/users/luis-jorge-gonzalez-mendez

 ![My GitHub Game](game.gif)